Cartagena City Guide: Volcan Totumo

 I somehow ended up going first, and climbed down the ladder into the mud.
 It didn’t stink, it wasn’t disgusting, but it was definitely natural.
 Not for those with texture sensitivities.
 The strangest part is you float.
 You cannot touch any bottom but you basically bob around until the men in the pit help you move around.

 After all the tips were paid and we headed out, I’m glad we made the trip.
-I’m not sure I will do something like this again for a while.
+Taking advantage of experiences I am not likely to get anywhere else.
+I’m not sure I will visit again, but hopefully that healing mud has some powers.

 Previous article